-One of the biggest and costliest mistakes that I see small businesses make time and time again is that they’re neck deep into their business, and they still haven’t clearly defined their perfect target market.
+One of the biggest and costliest mistakes that I see a small business make time and time again is that they’re neck-deep into their business, and they still haven’t gotten a clear understanding of the definition of their perfect target market.

 They continue to try to be everything to everyone.

 If you’ve been around the block a few times like I have, you’ll know that that’s not realistic.
 And unfortunately, that typically ends in a business being very little to very few.
 It leads to underachieving, frustration, and, worst-case scenario, they go out of business!

 A target market is a group of people, identified by specific criteria, to whom a company plans to sell its products or service.
 In other words, it’s a group of people with similar characteristics who are most likely to buy what you’re selling.

 For example, if you’re primary market is selling children’s toys, your target market might be parents with young children.
 If you’re selling retirement planning services, your target market might be adults aged 50+.

 Your "Herd" —The Perfect Target Market